Department of Political Science

 Chair for International Relations

-Please get in touch with my secretariat to make an appointment:
+Wednesdays 11:00-12:00 (Please get in touch with my secretariat and make an appointment to avoid waiting times:

 Prof. Dr. Berthold Rittberger holds the chair of International Relations at the Geschwister-Scholl-Institute of Political Science, University of Munich.

 Previously Rittberger held positions as a professor and chair of Political Science and Contemporary History at the University of Mannheim (2007-2011), as a Junior Professor in Political Science at the Kaiserslautern University of Technology (2005-2006), as a Prize Research Fellow at Nuffield College, University of Oxford (2004-2005) as well as a postdoctoral researcher and lecturer at the Mannheim Centre for European Social Research (MZES) and the University of Mannheim (2002-2003).
 Rittberger received his D.Phil. from the University of Oxford in 2003.

 Rittberger spent his first undergraduate years at the University of Konstanz in 1996 and obtained a M.Sc. in European Policy and Politics from the London School of Economics and Political Science in 1999.
 His doctoral dissertation ‘Building Europe's Parliament’ (Oxford University Press, 2005) received the Prize for Best Dissertation of the European Union Studies Association (EUSA), awarded in 2005.

 Together with Prof. Jeremy Richardson Rittberger is co-editor of the Journal of European Public Policy and author of numerous academic publications on the EU constitutional politics, EU integration theory, regulatory politics in the EU, new institutional theories and the democratic legitimacy of the EU.